quantify-os/quantify-scheduler/docs/usage.rst

 Introduction
 ------------
-Quantify-scheduler is a python module for writing hybrid quantum programs.
-It extends the circuit model from quantum information processing with device-agnostic control pulse sequences or schedules.
+Quantify-scheduler is a python module for writing (hybrid) quantum programs.
+It extends the circuit model from quantum information processing by adding a pulse-level representation to operations defined at the gate-level, and the ability to specify timing constraints between operations.
 Thus, a user is able to mix gate- and pulse-level operations in a quantum circuit.
-From an experimentalist point of view, a gate-operation is represented by an experiment sent to the quantum processor with synchronized pulse sequences or schedules.
-Thus, a quantum circuit is made up of schedules of experiments.

 This module is then designed to fit both the needs of the quantum algorithm designer as well as experimentalists.
-For the algorithm designer, this module allows better control over the pulse shapes sent to the QPU when performing a noisy variational algorithm.
-For the experimentalists, this module allows them to easily define complex experiments, and produces synchronized pulse schedules to be distributed to control hardware.
+For the algorithm designer, this module allows better control over the pulse shapes sent to the QPU when performing a noisy variational algorithms, while for an experimentalist this combination of fine pulse-level control and the more abstract gate-level control allows them to easily define complex experiments.

 Quantify-scheduler can be understood by understanding the following concepts.